senzee1984/OSCE3-Notes/README.md

 ## OSEP
 Please check **OSEP.md**.

 Compared to learning notes, it is more like a checklist or cheatsheet.
-It cannot replace go through PDF.
+It cannot replace PDF.

 Could contain some dated tips and tricks.